 A cooking class for two — the specific kind matters.
 Not "a cooking class" but a pasta-making evening, a sushi masterclass, a bread-baking session.
 Most good cookery schools do couples-friendly classes in the evenings.
 Budget: £60-120 for two.

-A weekend away — more ambitious, but the most-used couple gift recommendation for a reason.
-A cottage for a weekend, a hotel in a city they've mentioned wanting to visit, a countryside escape.
+A weekend away — a cottage for a weekend, a hotel in a city they've mentioned wanting to visit, a countryside escape.
 A booking reference and a card is a perfectly complete gift.

 A theatre or live event for two — something they'd both enjoy.
-Requires knowing their shared interests.
 A comedy show they'd both like, a concert from an artist they both love, a food or wine festival they'd attend.

 Nom Books creates personalised illustrated novels — featuring both names woven through the story.
 A genuinely unique gift for two.